-Which course should I take to meet HIPAA Training requirement?
+Which course should I take to meet the HIPAA Training requirement?

-If you are HIPAA Privacy Security compliance officer or part of the core compliance team then consider comprehensive level CHPSE course.
-If you are an employee who has access to PHI but are NOT responsible for HIPAA compliance then takes the one-hour employee training ($25).
+If you are a HIPAA Privacy Security compliance officer or part of the core compliance team then consider a comprehensive level CHPSE course.
+If you are an employee who has access to PHI but is NOT responsible for HIPAA compliance then takes the one-hour employee training ($25).
 Use our flowchart to decide on the right level of course for you.

 First, you need to decide which category you fall into.
 We have 8 categories:

-Examples Healthcare Provider are Hospitals, Private Clinics, Doctors, podiatrist, Physicians, Neurosurgeons, Ophthalmologist, Nurses, psychologist, Medical Schools, Plastic Surgeon, Medical Students, Orthopedist, Pediatrician, Medical Office Staff, clinical optometrist, Pharmacies, Dentists, Nurse practitioner, Chiropractors, Allergist, Anesthesiologist, Physical Therapists, ENT Specialist, Massage Therapists, Dermatologist, Radiologists, nurse-midwife, Cardiologists, Hospice, Gastroenterologist, Nursing Homes, Gynecologist, General Psychiatrist, Home Health, Gynecologist, Durable Medical Equipment providers, clinical social worker, Audiologist, Gastroenterologist, Psychiatrists, Rheumatologist etc.
+Examples of Healthcare Provider is Hospitals, Private Clinics, Doctors, podiatrist, Physicians, Neurosurgeons, Ophthalmologist, Nurses, psychologist, Medical Schools, Plastic Surgeon, Medical Students, Orthopedist, Pediatrician, Medical Office Staff, clinical optometrist, Pharmacies, Dentists, Nurse practitioner, Chiropractors, Allergist, Anesthesiologist, Physical Therapists, ENT Specialist, Massage Therapists, Dermatologist, Radiologists, nurse-midwife, Cardiologists, Hospice, Gastroenterologist, Nursing Homes, Gynecologist, General Psychiatrist, Home Health, Gynecologist, Durable Medical Equipment providers, clinical social worker, Audiologist, Gastroenterologist, Psychiatrists, Rheumatologist, etc.

-Examples of mental health provider are Psychologists, Mental health counselor, Psychiatrists, Addiction counselor, Psychoanalyst, Clinical social workers, Psychiatric Nurses, Behavioral services, Psychotherapist, Mental health programs, Family and marriage counselor, Religious Counselor, Art Therapist, Psychiatric Pharmacists etc.
+Examples of mental health providers are Psychologists, Mental health counselors, psychiatrists, Addiction counselors, Psychoanalysts, Clinical social workers, Psychiatric Nurses, Behavioral services, Psychotherapists, Mental health programs, Family and marriage counselors, Religious Counselors, Art Therapist, Psychiatric Pharmacists, etc.

-Examples of business associates are Medical couriers, Medical Billing, Business processing outsourcing (BPO) provider, Document/record storage, Medical transcription services, Insurance brokers (take course designed for insurance brokers), Document disposal (shredding) companies, Answering services, CPAs, Third party administrator (TPA), Software companies, Patient safety or accreditation organizations, Pharmaceutical representatives, e-prescribing gateways and other HIOs, Medical device manufacturers, Pharmacy benefit managers, Collection Agencies, Attorneys, Health information exchanges (HIEs), Actuaries, Marketing services, Cleaning services, Asset Recyclers, Researchers (if performing HIPAA functions for a covered entity) , Accounting services firm, Auditors, Healthcare Consultants, Financial institutions (if engaging in accounts receivable or other functions extending beyond payment processing), Cloud vendors, etc
+Examples of business associates are Medical couriers, Medical Billing, Business processing outsourcing (BPO) providers, Document/record storage, Medical transcription services, Insurance brokers (take a course designed for insurance brokers), Document disposal (shredding) companies, Answering services, CPAs, Third-party administrator (TPA), Software companies, Patient safety or accreditation organizations, Pharmaceutical representatives, e-prescribing gateways and other HIOs, Medical device manufacturers, Pharmacy benefit managers, Collection Agencies, Attorneys, Health information exchanges (HIEs), Actuaries, Marketing services, Cleaning services, Asset Recyclers, Researchers (if performing HIPAA functions for a covered entity), Accounting services firm, Auditors, Healthcare Consultants, Financial institutions (if engaging in accounts receivable or other functions extending beyond payment processing), Cloud vendors, etc

 4. Insurance Brokers and Agents– Any single individual who works for an organization that provides health insurance brokerage or administration services for employer group health plans.